fugu-chop/launch_school/ls171_assessment/LS171_revision_2.md

 We can also simulate state by using a query string; the query strings provide more specific information as part of a request, and can be used to generate a more specific response, based on the information passed through the query string.

 ### What is a `GET` request?
 Describe the process of issuing a `GET` request.
 A `GET` request is a type of request issued through a web browser, usually with the intent of retrieving some information from the server.
 A `GET` request will be issued through a request-line, which includes information that helps the server interpret the request and what information to return as part of the response.
+This is formed through a combination of the URL and the browser.
 Standard information included with a request-line include:
 1. The request `method` - this identifies the _type_ of request (e.g. `GET`, `POST` `DELETE`)
 2. The `host` - this identifies where the request should be sent to, and is required as part of HTTP v1.1.
 3. The `path` - this identifies where the specific _resource_ is located